-- 83. Saxilby is fortunate to have the oldest navigable waterway in England, the Fossdyke Navigation, running through the village.
+- 84. Saxilby is fortunate to have the oldest navigable waterway in England the Fossdyke Navigation running through the village.
 It is managed by the Canal and River Trust.
-The canal connects to Boston and the Wash via Lincoln, and to the countrywide canal network at Torksey on the River Trent. - 84.
+The canal connects to Boston and the Wash via Lincoln, and to the countrywide canal network at Torksey on the River Trent. - 85.
 The moorings on the canal in Saxilby were refurbished in 2006.
 The area surrounding the moorings is enhanced with benches and history interpretation boards.
-On Bridge Street there are public conveniences, a sluice room, a shower room, and a water point for the use of boaters. - 85.
-Tourists staying on the canal or visiting the village also have access to the daily public transport connections by bus and rail to Lincoln, Doncaster, and Sheffield. - 86.
+On Bridge Street there are public facilities and a water point for the use of boaters. - 86.
+Tourists staying on the canal or visiting the village also have access to the daily public transport connections by bus and rail to Lincoln, Doncaster, and Sheffield. - 87.
 The village also has a history trail leaflet, which was published by the Saxilby and Distric History Group in 2005.
 This is available for tourists to collect from the Lincoln Tourist Information Centre, or at Jews' Court on the Strait, or in the village at the village hall, pubs, cafes, and takeaways.

-- 87. The Saxilby Waterfront Regeneration Scheme has included both physical and environmental enhancements to the area such as the planting of new trees, new signage and street furniture, and the repainting of the Footbridge. - 88.
-The continued enhancement and maintenance of Saxilby Waterfront and the moorings will be carried out in partnership with the Canal and River Trust (this is also outlined in the Community Project section of this plan).
+- 88. The Saxilby Waterfront Regeneration Scheme has included both physical and environmental enhancements to the area such as the planting of new trees, new signage and street furniture, and the repainting of the footbridge. - 89.
+The continued enhancement and maintenance of Saxilby Waterfront and the moorings will be carried out in partnership with the Canal and River Trust.
+This is also outlined in Appendix A: Community Projects (p74).